Book a call with a safari expert

 Victoria Falls during the dry winter season, when the north and eastern side, which is closer to Zambia and slightly higher in altitude (bottom right in this image), regularly stops flowing. ©CI Pinz

-The changes in seasonal rainfall inevitably impact the tourism experience and different times of the year will treat visitors to diverse ways to experience the falls.
-The river is usually at its most dramatic from February through until May where the highest amount of water tumbles over the falls.
-The flip side of this is that there is a chance that the falls may not be clearly visible, obscured as they are by the rainbow-lit spray.
-After months of dry weather, the falls begin to reduce in size and reach their lowest levels towards the end of the year.
-This too presents different opportunities for visitors, allowing them unobscured views of the falls and the opportunity to go rafting.
+The seasonal changes in Victoria Falls water levels inevitably impact the tourism experience and perceptions.
+The Falls are usually at their most dramatic from late February to May, when the highest amount of water tumbles into the chams below and a curtain of spray hovers over the Falls.
+The flip side of this is that there is a chance that the Falls may be partially obscured by the rainbow-lit spray.
+After months of dry weather, the falls begin to reduce in size and reach their lowest levels towards the end of the year when bare rock faces are clearly visible, particularly on the Zambian side.
+This, too, presents different opportunities for visitors, allowing them unobscured views of the falls and the opportunity to go rafting.

 Over the past few years, there has been a degree of social media speculation and even panic as the dry season reaches its peak and the river levels drop, particularly because the topographically higher Zambian side often slows to a minimum and occasionally stops flowing in places.
 However, at the end of 2019, this story was seized upon by international news media that ran with alarmist headlines suggesting that the Falls was completely dry – pictures that were taken from the drier parts of the Zambian side were used to emphasize the seeming urgency of the situation.
 The Zimbabwe side of the falls, still flowing and still spectacular, was largely ignored and most media outlets initially neglected to mention the seasonal fluctuations of the river.